PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 # 4. Lab Steps
 ## 4.1.
 Initialize Lab

-- Download `Student Lab Details` File from Qwiklabs interface for later reference
+- Download `aws-gwlb-lab-secrets.txt` File from Qwiklabs interface for later reference
 - Click Open Console and authenticate to AWS account with credentials displayed in Qwiklabs
 - Verify your selected region in AWS console (top right) matches the aws-gwlb-lab-secrets.txt
 - Open the [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfkJdW2cz8kurjB0n7M-WvFOaqfRCuY6OemWf6okQheGO5LMQ/viewform) to answer questions as you go through the guide